Hair Care

 For almost the same set of reasons why you should prepare your hair before a swim, you should also consider filtering your bathwater when caring for your hair.
 Since it sounds counterintuitive to “prep” your hair for a bath, this is about the only option.

 Fortunately, the fix for this is simple.
-You can start by replacing your showerhead with an alternative that automatically filters your water.
+You can start by replacing your showerhead with an alternative that automatically filters the water.
 These showerheads will ensure that your bathwater is safe for your gray hair.

 6. You’re drying your hair with a regular towel

 While this could’ve easily gone under the “rough-handling” section, it deals enough damage to deserve a section to itself.
-To be clear, a regular cotton towel does plenty damage to regular hair, but it even becomes more aggressive when you decide to go gray.
+To be clear, a regular cotton towel does plenty of damage to regular hair, but it even becomes more aggressive when you decide to go gray.

 How to Enhance Gray Hair Naturally